Category Archives: Count50-2025

 Dear Family,

-Today is Tuesday, April 22, 2025.
-This is Day 3 of Week 2 in our Counting toward Pentecost.
-It is our 10th day of Counting.
+Today is Sunday, May 25, 2025.
+This is Day 1 of Week 7 in our Counting toward Pentecost.
+It is our 43rd Day of Counting.
+This is the Week of Israel Camping before Mt.
+Sinai.

 Ben Faulkner, Pastor